MarkEEaton/new-books-desktop/README.md

 These instructions assume you already have the following installed: git, python 3

+**This application will only work in Windows environments.
+Other operating systems are not supported.**

 To build the converter executable at the command line (you only need to do this part once):

     $ git clone https://github.com/markeeaton/new-books-desktop   # this will clone the github repository to your machine